 What are the extra amenities and benefits available in a suite?

-In addition to mini-suite benefits and standard cabin inclusions, all suites also include: an invitation to senior officer’s private cocktail party, preferred dining arrangements, preferred spa arrangements, personalised stationery, ipod and docking station, Nespresso coffee machine, glass of wine on cocktail nights with canapés, complimentary laundry service, and complimentary bottled water.
+In addition to mini-suite benefits and standard room inclusions, all suites also include: an invitation to senior officer’s private cocktail party (on cruises 5 nights or longer), preferred dining arrangements, preferred spa arrangements, personalised stationery, ipod and docking station, Nespresso coffee machine, glass of wine on cocktail nights with canapés, complimentary laundry service, and complimentary bottled water.

 Can I book my flights with you?